-Apple announced that music fans have purchased and downloaded over ten million songs from the iTunes Music Store since its launch just over four months ago.
+Apple has announced that music fans have purchased and downloaded more than 250 million songs from the iTunes Music Store.

 In what could be considered a marketing trick, consumers are being forced to wait two to four weeks if they want an iPod Shuffle.

 Apple's new iPod Shuffle flash player comes in two models, 512MB holding up to 120 songs for just $99 and 1GB holding up to 240 songs for just $149.

 Apple is targeting iPod owners with their new Mac mini which will be priced at just under $500 dollars.

 According to ExtremeiPod, an Apple executive has revealed that the company is working on a cell phone capable of playing songs purchased from the iTunes Music Store.

 Jupiter Research analyst Michael Gartenberg has posted in his weblog that the real reason why Apple is slow to bringing a video iPod to market is because of legality.